keryhu/cloud-config/README.md

-# cloud-config
+# cloud-config-mac
-test git spring cloud config server jj
+this is spring cloud config github url for my local computer mode .